Our methodology reflects our values, especially our value of accompaniment, which guides us in how we work with partners.

 We cannot afford to wait.
-The lack of obvious solutions to difficult problems should not discourage bold action where it is needed most.
-Our grantee support ranges from individual programs to general operating support; whatever is required to address the immediate needs of the community in a timely manner.
+The lack of obvious solutions to complex problems should not discourage bold action where it is needed most.
+Our support ranges from multi-year general operating support to highly focused initiatives, whatever is required to address the community's immediate needs in a timely manner.

-Taking time for reflection or to conduct research allows for a better understanding of a problem; including whether or not solutions are effective.
+Taking time to reflect or conduct research allows for a better understanding of a problem, including whether or not solutions are effective.
 To overcome challenging problems, we must also see "failure" as instructive for future work, rather than a disappointment.
 Investing in the study of both new and ongoing work through research, white papers, etc., results in better and more sustainable outcomes.

-Everyone benefits from the knowledge of important work and the mission behind it.
-From marketing and communications to knowledge-sharing within the grantee community, outreach and dialogue opens new possibilities.
-We can avoid common problems and accomplish more when organizations fully embrace knowledge-sharing in all its forms.
+Everyone benefits from the knowledge of important work.
+From knowledge-sharing within the grantee community to advocacy that engages the broader culture, dialogue opens new possibilities for transformation, innovation, and growth.
+We can avoid common problems and accomplish more when organizations fully embrace sharing in all its forms.

 Root Capital is committed to transforming the lives of rural women through their Women In Agriculture Initiative (WAI).
 The WAI was launched in 2012 and seeks to promote greater economic opportunity for women by supporting small and growing businesses with access to credit and financial training and by promoting gender-inclusive practices.
 In 2016, as a component of the WAI, Root Capital launched Gender Equity Grants (GEGs) starting in Kenya, which are small disbursements of capital where female employees, producers, managers, and other stakeholders identify specific places where the money is needed most in order to build greater inclusion of women within the workplace.
 Some examples of how the GEGs were used include, building a daycare center and creating a savings and loans program.